mtumilowicz/java11-vavr093-pattern-matching-workshop/README.md

     * `$(value)` - equals pattern
     * `$(predicate)` - conditional pattern
-* in most cases it acts like an expression, it results in a value, but there is a possibility to handle side effects
+* in most cases it acts like an expression, it results in a value, but there is a possibility to handle side effects as well (well-known `Void` hack)
 * a constructor is a function which is applied to arguments and returns a new instance, a deconstructor is a function which takes an instance and returns the parts (object is unapplied)
 * the easies to see is deconstructor used on LocalDate to get year, month and day